 Google is notoriously secretive about updates made to their algorithm.

-So, when they announced their Page Experience, Core Web Vitals update last May, and gave users a full years’ notice, as well as clear website optimization guidelines, it was an indicator that this change was going to be big.
+So, when they announced their Page Experience, Core Web Vitals update in May of 2020, and gave users a full years’ notice, as well as clear website optimization guidelines, it was an indicator that this change was going to be big.

-Here’s what you need to know about that update, specifically 1) what sites are most likely to be affected and 2) what you should do to protect yourself, to ensure your SEO value remains strong once the changes are made.
+Here’s what you need to know about that update, specifically 1) what sites are most likely to be affected and 2) how to optimize your site to ensure your SEO value remains strong now that the Page Experience update is live.

 What Is the Google Page Experience Update?

 An update that was originally scheduled to be pushed out in May, 2021 with the focus on encouraging websites to deliver a positive user experience.
-Google plans on achieving this goal by improving the ranking of pages that are fast, mobile-friendly, and secure, while making it harder for pages to rank that don’t meet their Core Web Vitals.
+Google plans on achieving this goal by encouraging pages to be fast, mobile-friendly, and secure, while making it harder for pages to rank that don’t meet their Core Web Vitals.

 Do Other SEO Factors Still Have Value?